 Gardening in small spaces is a great way to bring fresh ingredients into your diet.
-Try these easy upcycled planters for gardening to get you started.
+We chose cardboard to make these upcycled planters and seed starters because we wanted a plastic-free option.
 These planters can be made from what you have on hand and are perfect for starting seeds or herb gardening.

 Little hands can easily help.
 There’s no need for perfection with these.
 And you’ll be helping to grow a good eater by getting your child involved in gardening.

-A 2007 American Dietetic Association study found children who participated in garden projects had increased interest in eating fresh fruits and vegetables.
+A study from the American Dietetic Association found children who participated in garden projects had increased interest in eating fresh fruits and vegetables.
 Gardening is also an excellent form of exercise – burning 200 or more calories per hour – and school garden programs have been shown to help reduce the risk of childhood obesity.

 - Empty Cartons